-Hello RealSense example demonstrates the basics of connecting to a RealSense device and taking advantage of depth data by printing the distance to object in the center of camera feild of view.
+Hello RealSense example demonstrates the basics of connecting to a RealSense device and taking advantage of depth data by printing the distance to object in the center of camera field of view.

 Assuming camera is connected you should see

-"The camera is facing an object X meters away" line being continously updated.
-X is the distance in meters to the object in the center of camera feild of view.
+"The camera is facing an object X meters away" line being continuously updated.
+X is the distance in meters to the object in the center of camera field of view.

 First, we include the Intel® RealSense™ Cross-Platform API.